 If the AIF or sub-fund carries out OTC transactions (efficient portfolio management techniques), it may be exposed to risks in connection with the creditworthiness of the OTC counterparties: when concluding forward contracts, options and swaps, securities lending and borrowing, securities repurchase agreements, reverse repurchase agreements or using other derivatives-based techniques the AIF or the sub-fund runs the risk of an OTC counterparty failing to meet its obligations under one or more contracts.
 This counterparty risk may be reduced if collateral is furnished.
 Where collateral is provided to the AIF or the sub-fund under the terms of a contract, it shall be held in safekeeping for the account of that particular sub-fund by or on behalf of the Depositary.
-Cases of insolvency or other credit default events affecting the Depositary or entities within its sub-custodian or correspondent bank network may result in the rights and entitlements of a contract require the AIF or sub-fund to furnish the OTC counterparty with collateral, that collateral shall be transferred to the OTC counterparty as agreed between the AIF or sub-fund and the OTC counterparty.
-Cases of insolvency or other credit default events affecting the OTC counterparty as agreed between the AIF or sub-fund and the OTC counterparty.
-Cases of insolvency or other credit default events affecting the OTC counterparty, the Depositary or entities within its sub-custodian or correspondent bank network may result in the rights or recognition of the AIF in respect of the collateral being deferred, restricted in some other manner.
+Cases of insolvency or other credit default events affecting the Depositary or entities within its sub-custodian or correspondent bank network may result in the rights and entitlements of the AIF or sub-fund in respect of the collateral being deferred or restricted in some other manner.
 Where the terms of a contract require the AIF or sub-fund to furnish the OTC counterparty with collateral, that collateral shall be transferred to the OTC counterparty as agreed between the AIF or sub-fund and the OTC counterparty.
-Cases of insolvency or other credit default events affecting the OTC counterparty, the Depositary or entities within its sub-custodian or correspondent bank network may result in the rights or recogni
+Cases of insolvency or other credit default events affecting the OTC counterparty, the Depositary or entities within its sub-custodian or correspondent bank network may result in the rights or recognition of the AIF in respect of the collateral being deferred, restricted or even precluded, in which case the AIF or sub-fund would be compelled to meet its obligations under the OTC transaction without recourse to any collateral initially furnished to cover those obligations.